 - “First, new Canadians may bring with them into the country strains of social conservatism that make them hostile to issues like same-sex marriage and what they see as immoral, too-liberal sex education, an inflammatory issue in Ontario over the past couple of years.
 Thus, what they see as an assault on their values may be more important than a party trying to appeal to voters who want fewer of them in the country;” and

 - “Second, where neighbourhoods are ethnically homogeneous as many are around the core of Canadian cities—white, brown or otherwise—populism holds appeal.
 Where there’s more diversity, it doesn’t.
-As social scientists have discovered, communities which have the least contact with with minority groups are the most hostile to them.“
+As social scientists have discovered, communities which have the least contact with minority groups are the most hostile to them.“

 I’m not sure about those reasons, there is considerable evidence that Stephen Harper believed the first one, but the consequences could be huge because as the authors say that “The looming federal election could be a spark for all the populist tinder largely being ignored in Canada.
 In the 2015 federal election, voting differences by gender for all age groups were flat.
 Now the federal Conservatives hold a 17-point advantage among men from all age groups other than seniors —a huge change in three years.
 Federal Conservatives also hold an advantage over Liberals and New Democrats with voters who self-identify as working class, and the party has overwhelming support from non-university-educated Canadians, the group most likely to feel left behind by the disappearance of blue-collar industries.“